MayamaTakeshi/yate-experiments/README.md

 ```
 The above will start a tmux session as specified in tmux_session.yml.

+You will yave the following windows:
+  - yate: yate running and outputting logs
+  - sngrep2: sip msg flow visualizer
+  - tests: bash opened at the tests/functional folder
+  - rmanager: telnet connected to yate to permit to send commands to it (https://docs.yate.ro/wiki/Rmanager)

 To simplify and focus on our interests, we will have only the modules regexroute, extmodule and javascript enabled.

 ## Running tests